Radiation Therapy

 Another type of external radiation called proton therapy may be used to treat non-small cell lung cancer (NSCLC).
 It uses radiation from protons instead of X-rays.
 Protons are positively charged particles that can be targeted to a tumor.4

-Protons release radiation just before they hit the tumor.
-This causes less damage to nearby healthy organs than X-rays, which release radiation earlier.
+Protons release the most radiation as they hit the tumor, then stop.
+This causes less damage to nearby healthy organs than X-rays, which release radiation before and after contacting the tumor location.
 Proton therapy is mostly offered in specialized treatment centers.4

 Brachytherapy